maxotto/majordomoInstall/README.md

 `bash 2-lampMajordomo.sh`

-Read the script to see which utilities are going to be installed (mc, vlc and so on).
+Read the script to see which utilities are going to be installed (mc, vlc, mosquitto and so on).
+Edit according to your taste.

 During installation you will be asked to create `crontab` file.
-Use `crontab.example` as example or look comments in `2-lampMajordomo.sh` script
+Use `crontab.example` as example or use comments in `2-lampMajordomo.sh` script

 Pay attentionon last string of the script is `sudo /usr/bin/php /var/www/html/cycle.php`.
 We need to run it to create some folders with right rights.